ILayon/cse15l-lab-reports/labreport5.md

 ![gh](gitcommit.png)

-* Overall, although it may take some time to create and edit the bash script, it can save a lot of time in the long term especially if you need to constantly use these commands.
+* Overall, although it may take some time to create and edit a bash script, it can save a lot of time in the long term especially if certain commands need to be used frequently.